HankB/ESP8266_Arduino_MQTT_NTP_DS18B20/README.md

 It has been a struggle getting the DSD18B20 temperature sensor working with the ESP8266-RTOS-SDK tool chain so I am regressing to the Arduino tool chain and libraries (which use the ESP8266-RTOS-SDK under the covers.)
 My intent is too use VS Code for editing and the `arduino-cli` to build and flash.
 (Development is on Linux and using the `bash` shell.)

+## Status

+Done!

+Unless I need to add something or someone files an issue.

+* 2025-05-02 Added DS18B20 ID to payload.
+* 2025-05-02 Publish desired format for payload.
+* 2025-05-02 Make all serial debugging output conditional.
+* 2025-05-01 MQTT client connects and publishes, butr not as often as expected.
+* 2025-05-01 NTP Client gets time from server.
+* 2025-05-01 WiFi associates, gets IP addr.
+* 2025-05-01 Reading temperature from a single sensor.
+* 2025-05-01 First working build using the Arduino IDE.

 ## 2025-05-01 Build starting point

 * <https://gist.github.com/adi-g15/de41e96079a5b63045e86dc7c8c5c87e>